 7. Schools and Higher Education in Naples

-With an A grade on Niche and ranking fifth on Niche’s list for “Best School Districts in Florida,” Collier County’s public school district is definitely a great place for your kids to learn.
+With an A grade on Niche and the No. 5 spot on Niche’s list of “Best School Districts in Florida,” Collier County’s public school district is definitely a great place for your kids to learn.

 • Florida Gulf Coast University

-• Edison State Community College in the Florida State University system
+• Edison State Community College (part of the Florida State University system)

 • Hodges University